panoply/syncify/docs/src/views/docs/introduction/what-is-syncify.md

 # How to use Syncify?

 If Syncify is entirely new to you, start with the [installation](/setup/installation/) process, followed by understanding the [authentication](/setup/authentication/) procedures.
 These are essential first steps.
-OFor hands-on learning, check out the [Syncify Straps](https://github.com/SyncifyCLI) repository, for examples and themes designed to illustrate how Syncify can be leveraged in real-world scenarios.
+For hands-on learning, check out the [Syncify Straps](https://github.com/SyncifyCLI) repository, for examples and themes designed to illustrate how Syncify can be leveraged in real-world scenarios.

 1. [Installation Guide](/setup/installation/)
 2. [Access Tokens and Authentication](/setup/authentication/)
 3. [Examples in Syncify Straps](/syncify-straps/)
 4. [Command Line Usage](/usage/syncify-cli/)

-Syncify demands a mindset shift, especially if you’re used to Shopify CLI workflows.
-It doesn't replicate its predecessor - it redefines synchronization between local and remote sources with innovative approaches.
-The goal?
-To make Shopify CLI obsolete for theme development, offering a comprehensive, developer-centric tool that stands alone.
+It's important new adopters understand that Syncify demands a mindset shift, especially if you’re used to Shopify CLI workflows.
+It doesn't replicate behaviour you already know, it redefines sync operations between local and remote sources with different approaches.
+It's goal is to provide skilled developers a solution that improves their productivity.